coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `users`

-Add or modify users with the `users` directive by providing a list of user objects, each consisting of the following fields.
+The `users` option adds or modifies the specified list of users.
+Each user is an object which consists of the following fields.
 Each field is optional and of type string unless otherwise noted.
 All but the `passwd` and `ssh-authorized-keys` fields will be ignored if the user already exists.

 - **name**: Required.
 Login name of user